rmcgibbo/msmaccelerator2/README.md

 `$ export MONGO_URL='mongodb://<user>:<password>@dharma.mongohq.com:10077/msmaccelerator'`

 Currently, all the messages will be saved, when they hit the server, both on the sending and recieving end.
 On the MongoHQ website, you can track the status of the messages.
+In the future, we'll have a webapp that can do this monitoring.

 For example, if you input `find({"header.msg_type": "register_simulator"}).limit(10)` into their search box, you'll see all the events that correspond to a new simulation starting up.